Alvarios/gcfs/README.md

 the following defaults :

 - a server running on 127.0.0.1
-- empty username and password
+- empty username and password to access cluster
 - one bucket named "metadata"

 To provide custom cluster configuration, please refer to the [database](#database)